-- C. AUTO LIABILITY INSURANCE covering all owned, leased, hired, non-owned and employee non-owned vehicles used in connection with the performance of work under this Agreement, with a combined single limit of liability for bodily injury and property damage no less than: - 1.
-Any Auto (Symbol 1) Combined Single Limit (Each Accident) - \$1,000,000 - 2.
-Hired Autos (Symbol 8) Combined Single Limit (Each Accident) - \$1,000,000 - Non-Owned Autos (Symbol 9) Combined Single Limit (Each Accident) - \$1,000,000
+- ✓ □ 2.6.3 Comprehensive Auto Liability Insurance covering all owned, non-owned and hired vehicles used in connection with the performance of work under this Agreement, with a combined single limit of liability for bodily injury and property damage no less than: - Any Auto (Symbol 1) Combined Single Limit (Each Accident) - \$1,000,000 Hired Autos (Symbol 8) - Combined Single Limit (Each Accident) \$1,000,000 - 3.
+Non-Owned Autos (Symbol 9) - Combined Single Limit (Each Accident) \$1,000,000

-If work under this Agreement includes transportation of hazardous materials, policy shall include pollution liability coverage equivalent to that provided by ISO pollution liabilitybroadened coverage for auto endorsement CA9948 and the Motor Carrier Act endorsement MCS90.
+If work under this Agreement includes transportation of hazardous materials, policy shall include pollution liability coverage equivalent to that provided by the latest version of the ISO pollution liability broadened endorsement for auto and the latest version of the ISO Motor Carrier Act endorsement, equivalents or broader language.